 Puma and Adidas

 The brothers Dassler did not always agree on how to run their business and in 1948 the pair split the business owing to irreconcilable differences.
 Rudolf created a new company called ‘Ruda’ which was renamed to PUMA Schuhfabrik Rudolf Dassler a few months later, while Adolf created Adidas using his nickname ‘Adi’ and the first 3 letters of his last name ‘Das’.

 The 1960s Summer Olympics

 During the 1960 Summer Olympics, Puma paid German sprinter Armin Hary to wear their shoes in the 100 metre final sprint and he won Gold.
 Hary had previously won Adidas and requested payment from Adidas as well, but this was rejected by Adolf.
-While Hary won Gold wearing Puma shoes, he put on Adidas ahead of the medal ceremony in an attempt to cash in on both deals – much like how some players occupy multiple seats when playing online blackjack NZ in order to increase their chances of winning.
+While Hary won Gold wearing Puma shoes, he put on Adidas ahead of the medal ceremony in an attempt to cash in on both deals – much like how some players occupy multiple seats when playing online blackjack in order to increase their chances of winning.
 This enraged Adolf to such an extent that he banned Hary from wearing Adidas again.